asprout/Boxhead/README.md

 Please read the readme in the psychopy folder, and again feel free to contact us with any questions.

 ## Member Contributions:
-Ling worked on the code for the Jibo app.
+Both members worked on the materials for the IRB, and designing the experiment, e.g. the performance tasks and formalizing the robot identities.
+Both members equally participated in recruiting and running participants, and in creating the various slides.
+Ling was responsible for writing the code for the Jibo app, and gathering survey measures in creating the experimental questionnaire.
+She was also in charge of the data analysis (R code), and the write-up of the final report.
+Ling was also the finance manager of this team.
 Nathan worked on the code for the performance tasks used for the experiment.
-Both members worked on the materials for the IRB, designing the performance tasks, and formalizing the robot identities.
-Both members participated in recuriting and running participants.
-Both members contributed to the check-in slides and the materials for the final report.
+He was also responsible for the formatting of the final report, and was the primary contributer for the methodology and conclusion sections.